pseudomuto/protoc-gen-doc/README.md

 ## Building the Plugin

+### Prerequisites
+* Protocol Buffers library from Google
+* QtCore from Qt 5

+### Linux
+At a terminal command prompt, run

+    qmake
+    make

-Run `qmake` followed by `make` to build the plugin.
+in the top-level directory to build the plugin.
 This will produce the plugin executable (`protoc-gen-doc`).
 There's no install step, just copy the executable to where you want it.
-The plugin depends on QtCore from Qt 5 and the libprotobuf/libprotoc libraries from Google.

-The story on Windows is a little more involved, which is why I provide a [pre-built binary for Windows][release_zip].
-On Windows, the plugin executable must always stay next to the libraries included in the ZIP.
-I'll try to keep updating the ZIP with each new release.
-No guarantees though.
+### Windows
+On windows, it's easiest to just use the [ZIP distribution][release_zip].
+If you want to build yourself, start a Qt/MSVC command prompt and set `PROTOBUF_PREFIX` to the path where you built the Protocol Buffers library, then run

+    qmake
+    nmake

+in the top-level directory to build the plugin.
+This will produce the plugin executable (`releases\protoc-gen-doc.exe`).
+You can create a standalone ZIP distribution with `nmake zip`.
+MSVC is currently the only supported compiler on Windows.
+Building with MinGW should work, but the `zip` target is not available.
+I'll try to fix this in the future.

+### Mac OS X
+Compilation has not been tested on OS X yet, but the steps should be the same as on Linux and should work fine, provided that both libprotobuf and Qt are found.
+Please get back to me if you have tried compilation on OS X.

 ## Invoking the Plugin